LambdaHack/LambdaHack/DESIGN.markdown

 Field Of View
 -------------

 The algorithm used is a variant of Shadow Casting.
-We first specify fields that are reachable from the hero.
+We first compute fields that are reachable (have unobstructed line of sight) from the hero's position.
+Later, from this information we compute the fields that are visible (not hidden in darkness, etc.).

 As input to the algorithm, we require information about fields that block light.
 As output, we get information on the reachability of all fields.
-We assume that the hero is located at position (0, 0) and we only consider fields (line, row) where line 0 and 0 row line.
+We assume that the hero is located at position (0, 0) and we only consider fields (line, row) where line >= 0 and 0 <= row <= line.
 This is just about one eighth of the whole hero's surroundings, but the other parts can be computed in the same fashion by mirroring or rotating the given algorithm accordingly.